jaykakkassery/dataexclusion-cli/README.md

-A Python cli that takes two csv files, and remove all occurrences of second csv in first one.
+A Python cli that takes two csv files, and check if any values in the first csv is present in the first once.
+If it is, it will remove that occurrences in first csv.
+The result will be stored in result.csv.

 1)Download the source <br>
 2)pip instal -e . in the downloaded folder <br>